jstine06/graphrag-toolkit/docs/lexical-graph/configuring-and-tuning-traversal-based-search.md

 #### When to use different retrievers

-By default, the traversal-based search is configured to use a combination of `ChunkBasedSearch` and `EntityNetworkSearch`.
+By default, traversal-based search is configured to use a combination of `ChunkBasedSearch` and `EntityNetworkSearch`.
 This combination provides access to content that is both directly similar to the question and content that may be relevant but not explicitly mentioned in the query.

-Consider using the ChunkBasedSearch retriever by itself if:
+Consider using the `ChunkBasedSearch` retriever by itself if:

   - Your queries need primarily similarity-based search
   - You want to focus on individual relevant statements rather than entire chunks